chicio/chicio.github.io/src/posts/2018-09-18-refactoring-if-chain-of-responsibility.md

 }
 ```

-And, after that, we can move `newMyCompanyHandBaggageInformationFactory.from(renderLanguage)`
+And, after that, we can move `newMyCompanyHandBaggageInformationFactory` method `from(renderLanguage)`
 inside `MyCompanyOneWayAfterTheFirstOfNovember`.

 ```diff